s3rgeym/sqldump2json/README.md

 pipx install git+https://github.com/s3rgeym/sqldump2json.git
 ```

-For crappy distros like Ubuntu you need to do more steps:
+For other shit like Ubuntu you need to do more steps:

 * Install pyenv or asdf-vm.
 * Install latest python version and make it global via pyenv or asdf-vm.